My Commitments

 **Why is the Executive Summary Coverage rate in Finout different from AWS?**

-Finout focuses on fewer resources and calculates coverage rates using only Reserved Instances (RIs), while AWS includes both RIs and Savings Plans (SPs) across a broader range of resources.
+For AWS, Finout focuses on fewer resources and calculates coverage rates using only Reserved Instances (RIs), while AWS includes both RIs and Savings Plans (SPs) across a broader range of resources.

 **How do Finout's savings per plan calculations differ from AWS?**